 It takes deep knowledge of Android to commercially support x86 on behalf of vertical market customers, rest assured, we have the expertise here.
 Our CEO was the architect of Windows CE and led the Fire OS team – that sets the bar at Esper.

 Keith Szot founded and led the tiger team at Microsoft that drove Windows CE into its initial vertical markets of Industrial Automation and Retail Point of Sale.
 Today, he is helping all types of customers to apply Android on purpose-built device fleets with Esper’s full-stack platform.

 While you can plop Android on x86, taking advantage of the x86 hardware requires the right implementation from the right team.
-So if you are stuck determining the way forward with your Windows-based x86 purpose-built device fleet installed base, Esper can help you make the transition to Android by leveraging your existing hardware assets and smartly adding in native ARM-based Android devices to your fleet.
-To talk to us, get in touch with us at email@example.com.
+So if you are stuck with your Windows-based x86 purpose-built device fleet installed base, Esper can help you make the transition to Android by leveraging your existing hardware assets and smartly adding in native ARM-based Android devices to your fleet.
+To talk to us, get in touch with us at firstname.lastname@example.org.